openforcefield/openff-evaluator/docs/index.rst

 Supported Physical Properties
 -----------------------------
-The framework has built-in support for evaluating a number of physical properties, ranging from relatively 'cheap' properties such as liquid densities, up to more computationally demanding properties such as solvation free energies and host-guest binding affinities.
+The framework has built-in support for evaluating a number of :doc:`physical properties <properties/properties>`, ranging from relatively 'cheap' to compute properties such as liquid densities, up to more computationally demanding properties such as solvation free energies and host-guest binding affinities.

 Included for most of these properties is the ability to calculate their derivatives with respect to force field parameters, making the framework ideal for evaluating an objective function and it's gradient as part of a force